T-Systems-MMS/phonebook/Phonebook/readme.md

    contactEmail: &contactEmail '<Your Contact Email>'
    employeePictureEndpoint: '<Url To you User Picture Endpoint>'
    assetsEndpoint: '<Url To you User Assets Endpoint>'

+   traefik:
+     # Only modify these do not touch "globalArguments"
+     additionalArguments:
+       - --entrypoints.web.http.redirections.entrypoint.to=:443
    ```

    For a more complete Example have a look at our demo [values.yml](../demo/values.yml).